ycpcs/cs101-spring2017/syllabus.md

 Textbook
 --------

 Kochan.
-[Programming in C](http://www.pearsonhighered.com/educator/product/Programming-in-C/9780672326660.page).
-Sams Publishing, 4th Edition, 2014, ISBN 0321776410
+[Programming in C](https://www.pearsonhighered.com/program/Kochan-Programming-in-C-4th-Edition/PGM153468.html).
+Sams Publishing, 4th Edition, 2014, ISBN 9780321776419

-Learning Outcomes
+Learning outcomes
 -----------------

 The basic objectives of this course are to provide the student with enough programming tools and methods to feel comfortable writing C / C++ / C\# programs that solve problems encountered in computer science and engineering.
 The following topics will tentatively be covered: